rubytree/haml_buf2html/README.md

 haml_buf2html
 =============
-haml\_buf2html is a simple vim plugin written in [ruby], that renders html from [haml] directly in vim.
+Haml\_buf2html is a simple Vim plugin written in [ruby], that renders html from [haml] directly in Vim.
 You can use it to write your plain html faster by writing it in [haml] or to preview how your [haml] will be rendered.

 Instalation